Heather-meatherall/Heather-Meatherall-Projects/README.md

 # Projects

-ScreenSaver: A screensaver involving octagons that move around the screen
+ScreenSaver: A screensaver involving octagons that move around the screen using C++